 - Take down anything from your walls and check there are no marks.

 - Put aside things you don’t want anymore so they can be donated to charity.
-Don’t put items that can be reused out with the rubbish, even if you don’t want them.
-It’s wasteful and these items could be of real use to others.

 - Get your flatmates together to clean the communal areas.
 You will need to: